Retirement Accounts

 A Qualified Automatic Contribution Arrangement (QACA) can be part of most employer-sponsored retirement plans.
 It is a rule established under the Pension Protection Act of 2006 intended to increase employee participation in self-funded retirement plans by automatically enrolling them, unless they opt out.
 It is not subject to non-discrimination rules.

-If you want to accept the plan your contributions start at 3% and gradually increase with each year you participate up to a maximum 10%.
+If you want to accept the plan your contributions start at 3% and gradually increase with each year you participate.
 If you do not you must inform your employer of your preference.

 Employer contributions must be either of:

-• Matching contributions for only those who make them — 100% of their contribution up to 1% of their salary, plus a 50% contribution for any contributions from 1%-6% of their wages; or
+• 100% of your contribution up to 1% your compensation, plus a 50% matching contribution for your contributions from 1%-6% of your wages; or

-• A non-elective contribution to all employees of 3% of salary.
+• A non-elective contribution of 3% of compensation to all employees.
+That

 There is a two year vesting period.
 There is a similar auto enrollment arrangement called an eligible automatic enrollment arrangement where you are 100% vested in employer contributions from the time the plan begins and you can withdraw funds within 30-90 days after your first automatic enrollment contribution was withheld from your wages.